streetpea/chiaki-ng/docs/index.md

 ## Making Suggestions for Improvements to the Documentation

-Please submit general issues to the [chiaki4deck GitHub](https://github.com/streetpea/chiaki4deck/issues){target="_blank" rel="noopener"} as well as specific issues related to a given page by clicking the :material-heart-broken: underneath "Was this page helpful?" and opening the feedback form for the page you think needs updating.
+Please submit general issues to the [chiaki-ng GitHub](https://github.com/streetpea/chiaki-ng/issues){target="_blank" rel="noopener"} as well as specific issues related to a given page by clicking the :material-heart-broken: underneath "Was this page helpful?" and opening the feedback form for the page you think needs updating.

 ## Acknowledgements